 The following states have yet to approve the new product and still have the older policy with lower premium:

-If you are considering Mutual of Omaha, it would be best to act before the new product becomes available in your state.
+If you are considering Mutual of Omaha and are living in the states that still have the older product, it would be best to act before the new product becomes available in your state in order to save money.

 Mutual of Omaha has two product series which are available to consumers.